 Step 3.
 Deposit funds into your account

 Step 4.
-Buy ETH
+Buy Ethereum

-While some people choose to store their crypto tokens in their exchange account, this is not recommended.
+While some people choose to store their cryptocurrency tokens in their exchange account, this is not recommended.
 As exchanges are regular targets for hackers and thieves, it's generally considered a much safer option to move your ETH tokens into a wallet which allows you to retain full control of your private keys.